 Using the same FIO Address for all users

 The inbound transaction can be identified by reading the OBT Data using /get_obt_data.
 The data is encrypted.
-Once decrypted, memo or FIO Address of Payee will uniquely identify the user and obt_id will contain native chain transaction ID of the corresponding deposit.
+Once decrypted, the memo or FIO Address of Payee can be used to uniquely identify the user, and the obt_id will contain native chain transaction ID of the corresponding deposit.